slbailey/Retrovue/docs/runtime/clock.md

 - ScheduleService does the broadcast-day classification.
 MasterClock does NOT know about broadcast days; it only knows "what time is it (UTC + channel local)."
 - This keeps boundaries clear between time authority and scheduling logic.

+### Passive Design

+MasterClock is intentionally passive and read-only:

+- It does not accept timers or listeners.
+- It does not wake other components.
+- It does not know broadcast day rules.
+- The scheduler_daemon (horizon builder) will poll MasterClock for now_utc() and then ask ScheduleService what needs to be generated.

+**MasterClock is read-only, authoritative, and never event-driven.**

 ### Boundary Conditions

 - Schedule slot boundaries work correctly